corelan/certmon/README.md

 (You can specify an alternate location using parameters -c and -s)

 `certmon.conf`

-This is where you can specify the hostnames & ports to connect to
+This is where you can specify the hostnames & ports to connect to.

 `certmon_smtp.conf`

-This file contains information about your SMTP server, and the email addresses to use
+This file contains information about your SMTP server, and the email addresses to use.

 You can tweak the warning threshold with parameter -w.